How SaaS Companies Can Use AI Comply HQ to Pass Their Assessment

 - If you indicate that you use a third-party GPAI model, the interview explores your deployer obligations and checks whether the upstream provider has met their Article 53 requirements.

-This adaptive approach means you never waste time answering questions that do not apply to your situation.
-It also means the interview catches obligations you might miss with a static checklist, because the system knows which follow-up questions to ask based on your specific context.
+Because it adapts, you never burn time on questions that have nothing to do with your situation.
+And it catches obligations a static checklist would let slip right past you, because the system already knows which follow-up to ask given your specific context.

 Step-by-Step Walkthrough: From Sign-Up to Documentation

-Here is what the AI Comply HQ workflow looks like for a typical SaaS company.
+So what does the AI Comply HQ workflow actually feel like for a typical SaaS company?
+Here it is, start to finish.

 Step 1: Sign Up and Create Your Organisation Profile

 Registration takes under two minutes.
-You provide your company name, industry, approximate size, and primary markets.
-This baseline information calibrates the interview's starting point.
+You hand over your company name, industry, rough size, and primary markets.
+That baseline is what calibrates where the interview begins.

 Step 2: Start Your Compliance Interview

 From your dashboard, you launch the compliance assessment interview.
-The interview opens with foundational questions about your AI systems:
+It opens with the basics about your AI systems:

 - What AI systems does your organisation develop or use?